dwolfe884/nmap2obsidian/README.md

 A simple python script for converting gnmap files to Obsidian canvases.
 Simply run nmap with the -oG (or -oA) argument to get a copy of the nmap scan in the greppable format (.gnmap).
 Give that gnmap file as input into this script and it'll spit out beautiful json representing that scan.

 # Useage
+### Generate Network Map Canvas
-`python3 nmap2canvas.py /path/to/scan.gnmap > NewObsidianFile.canvas`
+`python3 nmap2canvas.py -i /path/to/scan.gnmap -o NewObsidianFile.canvas`

+### Update Previously Generated Network Map Canvas
+`python3 nmap2canvas.py -i /path/to/secondScan.gnmap -o ExistingObsidianFile.canvas -u`

 This .canvas file can then be moved into your Obsidian vault and be used as a central hub for all your pentesting and networking notes!